dirac-institute/sorcha/docs/installation.rst

 =================

 .. note::
-   Sorcha is both conda/mamba and pip installable.
+   ``sorcha`` is both conda/mamba and pip installable.
 We recommend installing via conda/mamba.

 Requirements
 -----------------------------

-Sorcha has the following requirements that will be automatically installed  using pip or conda when you install the sorcha package:
+``sorcha`` has the following requirements that will be automatically installed  using pip or conda when you install the sorcha package:

 * python 3.10 or later
 * assist